uweeby/Insight/README.txt

 SpawnerModule - Creates ZoneServers on Start and OnDemand (OnDemand not implemented yet) ChatModule - Sends messages to players anywhere in the game.
 (Not fully implemented yet) DatabaseModule - Working on support for MySQL and SQLite

+License: Follow the included Mirror license.
+Otherwise Insight has no specific licensing of its own.